porismltd/open-standards/docs/whatisastandard.md

 Here we are considering standards for data, which we define as

-An explicitly defined means of expressing data such that it can be exchanged and interpreted consistently by people and machines within and between organisations and individuals.
+> an explicitly defined means of expressing data such that it can be exchanged and interpreted consistently by people and machines within and between organisations and individuals.

-So a standard is for data interchange.
+A standard is for data interchange.
 It does not necessarily reflect the way the data is stored in a database for processing by an application.

 A standard is documented in human and machine readable formats via